This information is provided for persons interested in obtaining a marriage license in Madison County.

 - If the marriage was between the years of May 2004 – present, call the Marriage License Department of Madison County at 256-532-3342.

-- Send a written request including both spouses names and maiden name, if applicable, and the date of the marriage.
+- Send a written request including the both spouse's name (and maiden name, if applicable) and the date of the marriage.

 - Include a check or money order in the full amount.

 - For marriage records from 1809 – April 2004, mail to: